Olaisheretolearn/World-War-II-Ebigma-clone/README.md

     java Enigma
     ```

-4. Follow the prompts in the console:
+4. Follow the prompts in the console/terminal:

     - Press `1` to encode a message.
     - Press `2` to decode an already encoded message.